Vyvanse: ADHD Medication

-Generic Name: Lisdexamfetamine dimesylate
+Generic Name: Lisdexamfetamine dimesylate (amphetamine)

 As with all medications, follow your Vyvanse prescription instructions exactly.
 Vyvanse is taken orally, with or without food, once daily.
 The first dose is typically taken first thing in the morning; it should be taken at the same time each day for the best results.

-Vyvanse is available in capsules or chewable tablets.
 Capsules should be swallowed whole with water or other liquids.
 If your child is unable to swallow the capsule, it can be opened and stirred into yogurt, water, or orange juice.
 Taken this way, the mixture should be swallowed entirely at once.
 Chewable tablets should be completely chewed before swallowing, then followed with a glass of water or other liquid.

 During treatment, your doctor may periodically ask you to stop taking your Vyvanse so that he or she can monitor ADHD symptoms; check vital statistics including blood, heart, and blood pressure; or evaluate height and weight.
 If any problems are found, your doctor may recommend discontinuing treatment.